AwsSG/empowered/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/AwsSG/empowered?color=green)
 ![GitHub forks](https://img.shields.io/github/forks/AwsSG/empowered?style=social)

+---

+## About

+Empowered is a website that allows users to track their mental health and well-being.
+Users can register an account and then log in to record their emotional state daily by choosing the emoji that best depicts how they are feeling.
+The user would also be able to add a journal entry to expand on their choice of emoji and to note anything they feel is having an effect on their mental health.

 - - -

 ## User Experience (UX)

 ### Initial Discussion

-The theme brief for the January 2022 Hackathon was to rethink solutions to help build an iniative to improve different aspects of mental health and well-being in 2022.
+The theme brief for the January 2022 Hackathon was to rethink solutions to help build an application to improve different aspects of mental health and well-being in 2022.

 The judging criteria: